Boergi/SpinBot-Whos-turn/README.md

    # Optional: Maximum channel size for channel-level selection (default: 20)
    MAX_CHANNEL_SIZE=20

+   # Optional: Allowed reaction emojis for thread participation
+   # Both :+1: and +1 work (colons are optional)
+   # Note: Include all variants! 👍 can be :+1:, :plus1:, or :thumbsup:
+   ALLOWED_REACTION_EMOJIS=:+1:,:plus1:,:thumbsup:,:plus-1:,:heavy_plus_sign:
    ```

    > 💡 To find a User ID: Right-click user → View Profile → More → Copy Member ID